Is your child scared of sleeping?

 Also check out my step-by-step guide on how to get toddlers to sleep – the same tactics can be applied to scared children of any age.

 The key is to empower them – not desert them.
 You want to help your child build those coping mechanisms – and slowly encourage independent sleeping along the way.

-Have you had some success at helping your child’s nighttime sleep fears?
-Sharing is caring – spread that knowledge and leave a comment below!
+Have you had some success at helping your child who is scared of sleeping?
+Spread that knowledge and leave a comment below!

 If you liked this article, don’t keep it to yourself!
 Share with others.More Anxiety Articles